praneethsonu/aws-serverless-geoserver-infrastructure/How to get started/README.md

 In this section:

-Configure the PostgreSQL database including installing PostGIS.
+- Configure the PostgreSQL database including installing PostGIS.
-Populate the database with some geospatial data Provision the Geoserver container
+- Populate the database with some geospatial data
+- Provision the GeoServer container.
-Create a load balanced service for the Geoserver container
+- Create a load-balanced service for the Geoserver container.